Prairie School: Influences

-The Midwest influenced the prairie-like forms and natural imagery in Prairie School designs, and it provided a unique context philosophically.
-Unlike the East Coast, which had stronger cultural ties to Europe, the Midwest could be more intuitively inspired by itself.
-Designers looked to the form of the prairie, local wildlife, indigenous American art, and the philosophy that the prairie "represented newness, and a sense of experimentation, like a broad, unwritten page” (p.
-114).
+The Midwest influenced the prairie-like forms and natural imagery in Prairie School designs, and also provided a unique context philosophically.
+Unlike the East Coast, which had stronger European cultural ties, the Midwest could be more intuitively inspired by itself.
+Designers looked to the form of the prairie, local wildlife, indigenous American art, and the philosophy that the prairie "represented newness, and a sense of experimentation, like a broad, unwritten page”.
 The rhetoric of prosperity represented by the prairie also resonated well with banks, a major type of Prairie School building.
 The sense of openness and attention to nature were also influenced by Japanese architecture and ukiyo-e prints, which Prairie School figures like Wright and Marion Mahoney Griffin studied.
 The Midwest's contrasting industrial and rural landscapes may also have influenced the Prairie School's acceptance of machine production alongside natural forms and images.

 Reception

 The Prairie School was one of many international movements toward architectural modernism, sharing philosophies of "form following function," the "less is more" ethos of Minimalists, emphasis on the structure and its building materials, and other elements seen in Bauhaus, Expressionist, and Constructivist architecture.
 Like many movements in arts and architecture, it was not initially well-loved.
 Architect Montgomery Schuyler wrote in the Architectural Record in 1912 that Wright's style had not fully matured and that his buildings felt incomplete.
 Magazine the Western Architect published in 1911 that, "None have...failed to signally in the production of livable houses as Frank Lloyd Wright," but by 1915, more than 50% of the Western Architect's pages highlighted the Prairie School and featured issues devoted to Purcell and Elsmlie, Guenzel and Drummond, Van Bergen, and Tallmadge and Watson –though never Wright.

 The success and acceptance of Prairie School architecture was influenced by the popularity of bungalows and homemaker magazines in the growing suburban culture.
 The magazine House Beautiful published the first two articles written about Wright and gave the Prairie School much positive publicity, providing approval for respectability in these modern style homes instead of historical revivals.
 Wright helped distinguish the Prairie School single-family house by making it less like a box, opening it up and out to nature.
 The lack of expensive ornament and historical European influence seen more in the Eastern United States appealed to the "common sense" proclivities of Midwesterners.
 The Great Depression moved people to value the stability of land ownership over the instability of urban life, while the increased prevalence of the automobile enabled suburban growth.

 The longevity of the Prairie style may be partly due to its ability to blend with other styles, such as the house for the seed merchant Salzer, built in 1912, to accommodate Mrs. Salzer's preference for colonial style, and the D.S.
 Brown house in Peoria, Illinois which accommodated Mrs. Brown's preference for a traditional design.
 By the 1920s, Prairie School houses became more common beyond the suburbs of Chicago and into more rural parts of the Midwest.